Back to Home

 Wispr Flow vs Otter.ai comparison - privacy, offline mode and pricing

-This three-way comparison breaks down where each tool excels and where it falls short, covering privacy models, offline capability, pricing, accuracy, and data training policies — all sourced from the products' own documentation.
+This updated comparison breaks down where each tool excels and where it falls short, covering privacy models, offline capability, pricing, accuracy, recent 2026 product updates, and what we found after checking the latest 500 iOS App Store reviews for each app.

 Quick summary:

-• Otter.ai is the better pick for shared meeting notes with speaker labels and team collaboration
+• Otter.ai is the better pick for shared meeting notes, speaker labels, imports, and team collaboration.

-• Neither Wispr Flow nor Otter.ai offers true offline transcription - both require an active internet connection
+• Neither Wispr Flow nor Otter.ai offers true offline transcription: both rely on internet-connected cloud processing.

 TL;DR